Still think cancer insurance is optional? A look at Singapore’s cancer statistics and rising costs of treatment might say otherwise.

 Additional expense to your health insurance portfolio

-A general rule of thumb: a CI insurance plan is essential in your health portfolio, while an ESCI is a ‘good-to-have’ bolster, if you have a comfortable budget and you want to take extra precautions.
+A general rule of thumb: a CI insurance plan is essential in your health portfolio, while an ECI is a ‘good-to-have’ bolster, if you have a comfortable budget and you want to take extra precautions.

 Conclusion: Cancer insurance is a must-have